boschglobal/embedded-linux/docs/talks/index.md

 Talks (presentations) will take place in smaller rooms in parallel to the market place.

-The locations of the meetings rooms are found on the [floor plan](../venue#floor-plan).
+The location of each meeting room is found on the [floor plan](../venue#floor-plan).

 ##